-Intense Pulsed Light, a relatively new but proven technology with multiple applications in the aesthetics and medical sectors, is at the forefront of "permanent" treatment of unwanted hair and skin blemishes.
+Intense Pulsed Light, a relatively new but proven technology with multiple applications in the aesthetics and medical sectors, is at the forefront of skin treatments and "permanent" unwanted hair removal.
 Ultrasound cavitation is also at the forefront of "body remodelling" technologies.
 Devices targeting these applications should ride the wave of aesthetic market trends, and Intense Pulsed Light's superiority over historic laser treatment methods should ensure that it takes an increasing share of the market.